API reference#

 .require_compat()

-appends additional modules, e.g. #:compat.pyam.computations
+appends additional modules, for instancegenno.compat.plotnine

-- require_compat(pkg: str | module)[source]#
+- require_compat(pkg: str | ModuleType)[source]#

 .The specified module is appended to